 The One Stop is a virtual and physical space that provides essential information relating to registration, financial aid, student records, billing and payment, veterans' affairs, and residency.
-From this site, you can order transcripts, make a payment, see key deadlines, view your progress in completing degree requirements (through the degree audit), and more.
-Visit the website at http://MiamiOH.edu/onestop/ or head to Nellie Craig Walker Hall, room 100, (513) 529-0001, OneStop@MiamiOH.edu/onestop/ or head to Nellie Craig Walker Hall, room 102; or Middletown Campus Johnston Hall, room 114, (513) 217-4111, RegOneStop@MiamiOH.edu.
+From this site, you can order transcripts, make a payment, see key deadlines, view your progress on completing degree requirements (through the degree audit), and more.
+Visit the website at http://MiamiOH.edu/onestop/ or head to Nellie Craig Walker Hall, room 100, (513) 529-0001, OneStop@MiamiOH.edu.
+Regional CampusesHamilton Campus Mosler Hall, room 102; or Middletown Campus Johnston Hall, room 114, (513) 217-4111, RegOneStop@MiamiOH.edu